Sari Ibrahim Khoury: Public involvement

 Khoury was an active participant in Arab-American life in Michigan.
 He frequently spoke and wrote articulately against war and on Palestinian justice.
 Many of his writings, photos and other archival material are held at the Bentley Historical Library at the University of Michigan.
 They form part of a historical collection on Arab, Muslim, and Assyrian Americans in Michigan.
 In 1987, Khoury was commissioned by the Arab Community Center for Economic and Social Services (ACCESS) to paint a mural depicting Arab-American life, social, professional and cultural contributions to Michigan.
-It is housed and displayed in the renovated ACCESS office in Dearborn, MI.
+It is housed and displayed in the renovated ACCESS office in Dearborn, Michigan.